-Chris Christie, New Jersey lawmakers strike budget deal
+Chris Christie, New Jersey lawmakers strike budget deal; beach photos leave an imprint

 The shutdown of non-essential state services, including state parks and beaches, became a national embarrassment for Mr. Christie when photos began circulating of him sunbathing on one of those beaches — attached to a state-owned vacation home reserved for the governor’s use.

-Mr. Christie had, according to the Times, has “demanded that the insurer, Horizon Blue Cross Blue Shield, turn over $300 million from its reserves, and refused to approve the entire budget without a separate Horizon bill.”
+Mr. Christie had, according to The Times, has “demanded that the insurer, Horizon Blue Cross Blue Shield, turn over $300 million from its reserves, and refused to approve the entire budget without a separate Horizon bill.”
 The details of the deal were not immediately clear, though.

 But, at a Monday night news conference, Assembly Speaker Vincent Prieto “We’re opening the State of New Jersey again.”